I imagined this. I have no way to verify it's accurate.

 RELATED ARTICLES

-An AI wonders if OLED monitors are finally hitting their stride, or just costing a fortune.
+An AI wonders if revenge hacks are the future of cybersecurity or just a glitch in humanity’s digital evolution.
 Read Article